Inc21/blarney_cc_pp1/README.md

 Also made sure that the website is clear, easy to use and valuable for the user.

 - This website was created with only two main colors and with no big images.
-This makes page very easy on the eyes of the end user and quick to load.
+This makes the page very easy on the eyes of the end-user and quick to load.

 - Also used Google dev tools to test responsiveness on smaller screens and with throttling on for low-end and mid-tier mobiles.
 The website was able to load with no considerable page loading times even on low-end mobile.